austinjhunt/petrinet-webgme-designstudio/README.md

    1. `npm install -g npm@8.15.1`
 6. Install [MongoDB](https://www.mongodb.com/)

+   1. **This project will not work with new versions of Mongo - at least, it didn't on MacOS Catalina**.
+You need a version **before 5.0** which deprecated the use of `OP_QUERY command: find.`
-   1. Here is a MongoDB 4.4.16 release download link that you can use to download and install MongoDB 4.4: [https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.16-rc0-signed.msi](https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.16-rc0-signed.msi)
+   2. Here is a MongoDB 4.4.16 release download link that you can use to download and install MongoDB 4.4: [https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.16-rc0-signed.msi](https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.16-rc0-signed.msi)
-   2. Install and run MongoDB as a service using that `.msi` file once you download it.
+   3. Install and run MongoDB as a service using that `.msi` file once you download it.
-   3. `npm start`.
+   4. `npm start`.
 Allow access if this triggers a pop up.

 7. Install `webgme-cli` as a global npm module: `npm install -g webgme-cli`
 8. Navigate into the `petri-net` directory and install all of the necessary packages with `npm install` or shortened, `npm i`